MicrosoftDocs/entra-docs/docs/identity/saas-apps/8x8-provisioning-tutorial.md

 * A user account in Microsoft Entra ID with [permission](~/identity/role-based-access-control/permissions-reference.md) to configure provisioning (like [Application Administrator](/entra/identity/role-based-access-control/permissions-reference#application-administrator), [Cloud Application Administrator](/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator), or [Application Owner](/entra/fundamentals/users-default-permissions#owned-enterprise-applications)).
 * An 8x8 X series subscription of any level.
 * An 8x8 user account with administrator permission in [Admin Console](https://vo-cm.8x8.com).
-* [Single Sign-On with Microsoft Entra ID](./8x8virtualoffice-tutorial.md) has already been configured.
+* [Single sign-on with Microsoft Entra ID](./8x8virtualoffice-tutorial.md) has already been configured.

 > [!NOTE]
 > This integration is also available to use from Microsoft Entra US Government Cloud environment.
 You can find this application in the Microsoft Entra US Government Cloud Application Gallery and configure it in the same way as you do from public cloud.